github/docs/content/rest/overview/resources-in-the-rest-api.md

 Other redirection status codes may be used in accordance with the HTTP 1.1 spec.

-### HTTP verbs
+## HTTP verbs

-Where possible, API v3 strives to use appropriate HTTP verbs for each action.
+Where possible, the {% data variables.product.product_name %} REST API strives to use appropriate HTTP verbs for each action.
+Note that HTTP verbs are case-sensitive.

 Verb | Description
 -----|-----------